 The thing about the Scoville scale is that it’s based on humans.
 So even while researching this article there is dissension in the ranks.
 Reputable sources have different Scoville unit values in their particular Scoville scale peppers list.
 Can you believe one even said the habanero pepper was medium?
 The nerve! 🙄

 Overall when you deal in ranges, the sources start to agree more.
 For instance, orange habaneros come in anywhere between 150,000 SHU and 325,000 SHU.
 I know, I know drop the habanero already.
-I won’t, but here are a few more peppers with the spicy level of each chilli to even the spread.
+I won’t, but here are a few more peppers on the peppers hotness scale to even the spread.

 On the lowest rung of the pepper scale ladder is the sweet bell pepper ranging from 0 to 100 SHU.
 Yup, that means that at least one tester detected spiciness in a sweet bell pepper.
 It’s in good company with banana and pimento peppers.
 Although some sources put banana peppers between 100 and 1000 SHU.
 My advice, eat one and see for yourself. 🙂